tpoisot/BiodivML/docs/02_validation.md

 ## About the model

-- it cannot be used for predictions!
+- it can be used for prediction!
-- it has a systematic bias towards over-predicting Chinstrap as a class
+- it tends to miss a little bit more Chinstrap than it misses
-- the predictions are barely better than they would at random
+- the predictions are informative and a lot better than random

 --

 ## About validation

 - need to look at a variety of measures
-- in some cases, biases can be acceptable
+- in some cases, biases can be acceptable, and you can decide on the acceptable level of bias
 - the initial values of these measures provide a good baseline to see if we improve a model

----

-# Open discussion: why is this model so bad?

-Think about the assumptions of Naive Bayesian Classifiers - are some of these assumptions likely to decrease the performance of this model, based on characteristics of the dataset?